fusorjs/dom/docs/optimisation.md

 Because `update(component2)` is need to go through more layers

-## Use Observers to Update Only Parts of the DOM
+## Use Observer Pattern to Update Only Parts of the DOM

 Do this: